Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Definition and Foundational Concepts of SDV

-\textit{\ac{SDV}} is the most recent of these three concepts and represents the set of vehicles whose hardware components can be managed by software \cite{10217971}.
-Moreover, \acp{SDV} allow the implementation of a revenue model for the car producer, in which the user is charged on a subscription basis to have specific functionalities of the vehicle, which already comes as \emph{full-optional}, that is, with all the functionalities pre-installed on the vehicle.
-Depending on the features that the driver intends to use and exploit, these components will be enabled at a predetermined fee.
-In this way, the user could also pay for specific functionalities only when he/she is actually planning to use them.
-For example, if the vehicle will not be used for a long period of time, the user could temporarily request to disable some advanced autonomous driving or comfort features, avoiding paying the subscription fee for them for the period when they are not needed.
-The enabled and disabled features of \acp{SDV} range from the advanced navigation system to level 3 autonomous driving and even speed or torque limiters for different driving styles.
-Since these features are enabled or disabled via \ac{OTA} configurations, \acp{SDV} should always be connected to the network, thus also being \acp{CV}.
+\textit{\ac{SDV}} is the most recent of these three concepts and, as described in this section, refers to vehicles in which hardware components and functionalities are managed by software \cite{10217971}.
+Beyond architectural implications already described, \acp{SDV} also enable new business models, such as subscription-based access to vehicle functionalities \cite{idtechex_sdv_business_models}.
+Depending on the features that the driver intends to use, specific vehicle functionalities can be enabled for a predetermined fee.
+This model allows users to pay only for the features they actually need at a given time.
+For instance, during extended periods of vehicle inactivity, users may temporarily disable advanced autonomous driving or comfort features, thereby avoiding subscription costs when such functionalities are not required.
+In \acp{SDV}, enabled and disabled features can range from an advanced navigation system to Level 3 autonomous driving and even performance-related settings such as speed or torque limiters tailored to different driving styles.
+Since these features are enabled or disabled through \ac{OTA} configurations, \acp{SDV} typically require continuous network connectivity and therefore often also qualify as \acp{CV}.

+\acp{SDV} differ from \acp{AV} and \acp{CV} by adopting a software-centric control and evolution model in which vehicle functions are centrally orchestrated and continuously upgradable, enabling faster innovation and new maintenance and business models compared to function-bound ECUs.
+This paradigm naturally underpins scalable connectivity and higher levels of automation by supporting coordinated software control, data fusion, and cross-domain integration.